Introduction – Origins of the Achaemenid Persians

 Honorable Mention – A Penchant for Purple

 During ancient times, one of the most expensive materials in terms of both rarity and monetary value pertained to the ‘sea purple’ (also known as Tyrian red), a bromine-containing reddish-purple natural dye obtained from the murex shells.
-In fact, the renown of such ‘pure’ murex-obtained dyes was so widespread, especially among the royalty, nobles and rich merchants, that even other cheaper alternatives with the purplish hue were costly beyond the reach of common folk.
+In fact, the renown of such ‘pure’ murex-obtained dyes was so widespread, especially among the royalty, nobles, and rich merchants, that even other cheaper alternatives with the purplish hue were costly beyond the reach of common folk.
 This opulent nature value and status associated with these dyes inspired many Persian Empire royals to hoard purple-tinted clothes that were given as gifts to higher ranked officials.

-Even Alexander the Great came across a huge stash of the purple-dyed clothes that were secretly enclosed inside the Royal Treasury at Susa (in the western part of Persia).
+Even Alexander the Great came across a huge stash of purple-dyed clothes that were secretly enclosed inside the Royal Treasury at Susa (in the western part of Persia).
 According to Plutarch, the total weight of this particularly expensive hoard was around 5,000 talents (or roughly 288,500 lbs, if measured in Attic talents) – and the dye still maintained its rich color after 190 years of storage.
-Unfortunately for Alexander, he soon ran out the ‘purple stash’ after deciding to gift every one of his Companions with a sea purple cloak.
+Unfortunately for Alexander, he soon ran out of the ‘purple stash’ after deciding to gift every one of his Companions with a sea purple cloak.